The Supergeometry of Loday Algebroids: Loday algebroids

 For instance, let us consider a Whitney sum bundle $E=E_1\op_M E_2$ with the canonical projections $p_i:E\ra E_i$ and any $\R$-linear map $\zf:\Sec(E_1)\ra\cim$.
 Being only $\R$-linear, $\zf$ can be chosen very strange non-geometric and non-local.
 Define now the following bracket on $\Sec(E)$:

 It is easy to see that this is a Loday bracket which admits the trivial left anchor, but the bracket is non-local and non-geometric as well. \end{example}

 \begin{example} A standard example of a weak Lie algebroid bracket is a Poisson (or, more generally, Jacobi) bracket $\{\cdot,\cdot\}$ on $C^\infty(M)$ viewed as a $\cim$-module of section of the trivial line bundle $M\ti\R$.
 It is a bidifferential operator of order $\le 1$ and the total order $\le 2$.
 It is actually a Lie QD-algebroid bracket, as $\ad_f$ and $\ad_f^r$ are, by definition, derivations (more generally, first-order differential operators).
 Both anchor maps coincide and give the corresponding Hamiltonian vector fields, $\zr(f)(g)=\{ f,g\}$.
 The map $f\mapsto \zr(f)$ is again a differential operator of order 1, so is not implemented by a vector bundle morphism $\zr:M\ti\R\ra\sT M$.
-Therefore, this weak Lie algebroid is not a Lie algebroid. \end{example} \begin{example} Various brackets are associated with a volume form $\zw$ on a manifold $M$ of dimension $n$ (see e.g. \cite{Li}).
+Therefore, this weak Lie algebroid is not a Lie algebroid. {This has a straightforward generalization to {\em Kirillov brackets} being local Lie brackets on sections of a line bundle \cite{Ki}.} \end{example} \begin{example} Various brackets are associated with a volume form $\zw$ on a manifold $M$ of dimension $n$ (see e.g. \cite{Li}).
 Denote with $\cX^k(M)$ (resp., $\zW^k(M)$) the spaces of $k$-vector fields (resp., $k$-forms) on $M$.
 As the contraction maps $\cX^k(M)\ni K\mapsto i_K\zw\in\zW^{n-k}(M)$ are isomorphisms of $\cim$-modules, to the de Rham cohomology operator $\xd:\zW^{n-k-1}(M)\ra\zW^{n-k}(M)$ corresponds a homology operator $\zd:\cX^k(M)\ra\cX^{k-1}(M)$.
 The skew-symmetric bracket $B$ on $\cX^2(M)$ defined in \cite{Li} by $B(t,u)=-\zd(t)\we\zd(u)$ is not a Lie bracket, since its Jacobiator $B(B(t,u),v)+c.p.$ equals $\zd(\zd(t)\we\zd(u)\we\zd(v))$.
 A solution proposed in \cite{Li} depends on considering the algebra $N$ of bivector fields modulo $\zd$-exact bivector fields for which the Jacobi anomaly disappears, so that $N$ is a Lie algebra.